WillAyd/wedding-website/_stories/proposal.md

 Will knew that Alison always had a special bond with her grandfather Harry, who unfortunately passed before he ever had the chance to meet him.
-In spite of not having him physically there, Will wanted to make sure that Harry would be their in spirit when he asked Alison to marry him.
+In spite of not having him physically there, Will wanted to make sure that Harry would be there in spirit when he asked Alison to marry him.

 With that in mind, the question was how?
 Harry was born in Brooklyn,